seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab06-Design-and-deploy-a-hub-and-spoke-network-solution-including-load-balancer/LabExercise-5.md

 1. Select **Deployments** under **Settings**, then select **Deploy configurations**.

 2. Under Configurations, Select **Include security admin in your goal state** and the **contosoSec** configuration you created in the previous task.
-Then select West US and East US as the target regions and select Next.
+Then select West US and East US as the target regions and select **Next**.

     ![img](../media/secu9.png)

-3. Please select **Review + Deploy**, then select **Deploy**.
+3. Select **Deploy**.

-    You should now see the deployment show up in the list for the selected region.
+   >**Note:** You should now see the deployment show up in the list for the selected region.
 The deployment of the configuration can take several minutes to complete.

     ![img](../media/secu10.png)

-### Clean up resources

->**Please do not delete resources you deployed in this lab.
-You will reference them in the next lab of this module.**

 ### Review